tretoef-estrella/sloane-coherence-records/README.md

 ## A note on the days these results happened

-This repository documents three days of work — May 12, 2026, May 16, 2026, and May 17, 2026 — during which five sub-catalog packings were obtained across two Game of Sloanes cells.
+This repository documents three days of work — May 12, 2026, May 16, 2026, and May 17, 2026 — during which six sub-catalog packings were obtained across three Game of Sloanes cells.
 The first two records (May 12) came from the Aquiles engine in two distinct basins of cell (4, 64) sharing the same worst-pair indices.
 The third and fourth records (May 16) came from the Boagrius engine in basins of cell (4, 64) structurally distinct from the Aquiles basin.
+The sixth record (May 16, the same Saturday) came from the Rasputin engine in cell (4, 48), improving the Cohn catalog holder by 22 units at the eighth decimal place.
 The fifth record (May 17) came from the Sanjuanbautista engine in cell (3, 14) and is reported with explicit basin-floor caveats.
 Each packing was filtered through the same verification discipline: byte-exact ratification by five independent code paths, agreement on the coherence value across all kernels, and (for Record 2 in cell (4, 64)) independent reproduction by the previous record holder.

-The records stand. **Verified, reproducible, byte-exact, four sub-Cohn packings in cell (4, 64) and one sub-Mixon packing in cell (3, 14).**
+The records stand. **Verified, reproducible, byte-exact, four sub-Cohn packings in cell (4, 64), one sub-Cohn packing in cell (4, 48), and one sub-Mixon packing in cell (3, 14).**

 ---

-*Last updated: 2026-05-18 (cell (3, 14) record added; Sanjuanbautista engine introduced).*
+*Last updated: 2026-05-18 (cell (4, 48) record added; Rasputin engine introduced).*